fenago/Grokking-Deep-Learning/Lab_1.md

 ![](./images_3/2.png)

 Later, you’ll find that the number of datapoints you process at a time has a significant impact on what a network looks like.
-You might be wondering, “How do I choose how many datapoints to propagate at a time?”
+You might be wondering, "How do I choose how many datapoints to propagate at a time?"
 The answer is based on whether you think the neural network can be accurate with the data you give it.

 For example, if I’m trying to predict whether there’s a cat in a photo, I definitely need to show my network all the pixels of an image at once.
 Why?
 Well, if I sent you only one pixel of an image, could you classify whether the image contained a cat?
 Me neither!
-(That’s a general rule of thumb, by the way: always present enough information to the network, where “enough information” is defined loosely as how much a human might need to make the same prediction.)
+(That’s a general rule of thumb, by the way: always present enough information to the network, where "enough information" is defined loosely as how much a human might need to make the same prediction.)

 Let’s skip over the network for now.
-As it turns out, you can create a network only after you understand the shape of the input and output datasets (for now, shape means “number of columns” or “number of datapoints you’re processing at once”).
+As it turns out, you can create a network only after you understand the shape of the input and output datasets (for now, shape means "number of columns" or "number of datapoints you’re processing at once").
 Let’s stick with a single prediction of the likelihood that the baseball team will win:

 ![](./images_3/3.png)